-Understanding your child is the most important topic that you should learn as a parent.
-It is very helpful in becoming active in guiding and nurturing your children, as they grow and mature.
+Understanding your child is the most important topic that you could learn as a parent.
+This knowledge helps you to become active in guiding and nurturing your children as they grow and mature.
 Why?
 Your child has unique personality traits that remain consistent throughout life.

 One way you can understand your child is by observing them as they sleep, eat, or play.
 Look for the consistent traits such as

 - shyness versus being outgoing

 - Do they adapt easily to new situations?

 - Do they need time to explore new environments or activities?

 These average characteristics of a child demonstrate particular interests, choices, and behaviors according to his or her inborn temperament.
 This is the key to understanding your child.